 From the outset of his career, Besh’s talent and drive have earned him continuous kudos.
 In 2014, the James Beard Foundation inducted him into “Who’s Who in Food & Beverage.”
 Food & Wine named him one of the “Top 10 Best New Chefs in America,” and he won the coveted James Beard Award for Best Chef of the Southeast in 2006.
 In 2009, he was awarded Food Arts’ Silver Spoon Award for revitalizing the culinary legacy of New Orleans.
 His flagship restaurant, August, is a Gayot Top 40 Restaurant and a Wine Enthusiast Top 100 Restaurant, in addition to being a 2012 and 2013 James Beard Nominee for Outstanding National Restaurant (eligible only to restaurants open for ten years or more).

-Besh has authored three cookbooks: My New Orleans (October 2009) My Family Table (November 2011), and Cooking from the Heart (November 2013) (Andrews McMeel Publishing).
-The books were recognized by John’s peers and the culinary industry by being awarded the prestigious IACP Award in the American category (2010, My New Orleans) and the Children, Youth and Family category (2012, My Family Table), with a nomination in 2014 for Cooking from the Heart.
-He will release his forthcoming cookbook, Besh Big Easy, on September 29, 2015.
+Besh has authored four cookbooks: My New Orleans (October 2009) My Family Table (November 2011), Cooking from the Heart (November 2013), and Besh Big Easy (September 2015) (Andrews McMeel Publishing).
+The books were recognized by John’s peers and the culinary industry by being awarded the prestigious IACP Award in the American category (2010, My New Orleans) and the Children, Youth and Family category (2012, My Family Table), with a nomination in 2014 for Cooking From the Heart.